-(This course is a prerequisite for ANT 202 Introduction to Race, Class, and Gender.)
+This course is a prerequisite for ANT 202 Introduction to Race, Class, and Gender unless administrative approval is granted.

 ANT 201: Lost Worlds and Archaeology (3 semester hours)

 This course is an introduction to what archaeologists have learned about the human experience in their investigations of "Lost Worlds" from the beginning of humanity to the establishment of urban life.
 The objective of this course is to explore the way archaeologists have investigated lost worlds using examples of archaeological remains deposited over the past 3 million years, including stone tools, burial goods, pottery, architecture, and skeletal remains.